dajose-p/ft_printf/README.md

 This project is part of the 42 curriculum, so external contributions are not accepted.
 However, you are encouraged to experiment and extend its functionality for educational purposes.

----

-## License

-This project is free for educational use.
-All rights to the original code belong to its author.